 - Brown Sugar and Honey– Teriyaki sauce needs to be sweet.
 In this version, I add both brown sugar and honey.
 Feel free to ditch the honey for only brown sugar to keep this recipe vegan.

 - Apple Cider Vinegar– A little acidity is always important in Asian cooking.
 Substitute with rice vinegar or mirin (a type of rice wine similar to sake) if preferred.
-If using mirin, keep in mind that it is somewhat sweeter and less acidic.
+If using mirin, remember that it is somewhat sweeter and less acidic.
 While mirin is traditionally used in traditional Japanese teriyaki, I find that apple cider vinegar is a great substitute for this Japanese-American version.

-- Garlic and Ginger– In this recipe I added fresh ginger and garlic, but feel free to substitute with garlic powder and ground ginger if easier.
+- Garlic and Ginger– In this recipe, I added fresh ginger and garlic, but feel free to substitute with garlic powder and ground ginger if easier.
 As a general rule, always add less of the ground stuff when compared to fresh.
-For this teriyaki sauce recipe, add 1/2-1 teaspoon ground ginger and 1 teaspoon garlic powder.
+For this teriyaki sauce recipe, add 1/2-1 teaspoon ground ginger and one teaspoon garlic powder.
 Adjust seasoning as needed.

 - Sesame Oil– Sesame oil adds wonderful flavor.
-If you don’t have any sesame oil on hand, simply omit.
+If you don’t have any sesame oil on hand, omit it from the recipe.

 - Cornstarch– Cornstarch is used to thicken your sauce.